 Her skin was acting up, just when she was starting to feel some modicum of control over her life.
 None of the face masks, creams, ointments or astringents were having any effect.
 They only seemed to further irritate her inflamed skin.
 Applying a liberal coating of makeup everyday wasn’t helping things either.
 The unfairness of it all left a bitter taste in her mouth.
 Full of impotent anger, Rachel felt the impulse to drown out her feelings with alcohol.
 One little drink would help alleviate the weight of the heavy emotions and troublesome thoughts.

 The idea of having to face her mother’s disappointment was the only thing that stopped her from giving in to temptation.
-This was all Nicole’s fault.
+This is all Nicole’s fault!
 It had to be her doing.
-Rachel had never done anything to that woman.
-If anything, she had tried to help her and this was her repayment?
+I’ve never done anything to that woman.
+If anything, I tried to help her and this was my repayment?
 Spurred on by rage, Rachel stormed across the hall to her room and dug the cellphone out of her purse.
 Nicole answered on the third ring and Rachel cut her off.

 “What the hell did you do to me you bitch?”

 “Don’t play dumb with me Nicole.
 I know you injected me with something.”

 Rachel was unprepared for Nicole’s deep throaty chuckle.
 A sudden chill ran through her.
 Nicole didn’t attempt to deny the allegation.
 All of Rachel’s anger suddenly drained away.

 “So you finally figured it out did you,” Nicole purred.

 “What the hell did you inject me with?
 If I go to the doctor and he finds some disease, I’m coming for you!”